-• The calorific values for sub-bituminous coal are correct on an as received basis, and comply with definitions of sub-bituminous coal on a moist, but ash free basis.
+The calorific values for sub-bituminous coal are correct on an as received basis, and comply with definitions of sub-bituminous coal on a moist, but ash free basis.

+Since 2019, capacity of coke oven coke production has decreased in Spain.
+As a consequence, the imports of coke oven coke have increased and the imports of coking coal have decreased.

-- Hard coal mining ceased in Spain at the end of 2018.
-Consequently, the production figures for other bituminous coal, sub-bituminous coal and anthracite are zero from 2019. - Import and exports figures include transit trade.
+Hard coal mining ceased in Spain at the end of 2018.
+Consequently, the production figures for other bituminous coal, sub-bituminous coal and anthracite are zero from 2019.

+Import and exports figures include transit trade.
 This affects specially anthracite.
-There is ongoing work to improve this situation. - The main coke oven coke producer closed in 2019, which meant a significant reduction of the quantities of coke oven coke produced.
-This also affected the coking coal imports. - Lignite mining ceased in 2008. - Underground production of sub-bituminous coal ceased in 2016.
+There is ongoing work to improve this situation.

+The main coke oven coke producer closed in 2019, which meant a significant reduction of the quantities of coke oven coke produced.
+This also affected the coking coal imports.

+Lignite mining ceased in 2008.

+Underground production of sub-bituminous coal ceased in 2016.

+Half of the coal power plants closed in Spain in June 2020.
+Due to this great reduction of the coal plants in Spain, figures in transformation have decreased greatly, especially in Main Activy Producer and other bituminous coal.

+The main Activity Producer plant consuming coke oven gas has had several stops within 2020, which have affected the consumption and the efficiency figures.

-• In the 2018 edition, a reclassification of plants from autoproducer to main activity has led to breaks between 2015 and 2016.
+In the 2018 edition, a reclassification of plants from autoproducer to main activity has led to breaks between 2015 and 2016.